Belarus travel guide

 Laws and cultural differences

-There are severe penalties for drug-related crime.
-These include prison sentences of up to 5 years for drug possession and up to 25 years for more serious drug-related offences.
+There are severe penalties for drug-related crimes.
+These include prison sentences of up to 5 years for drug possession (including for small amounts of Class C drugs) and up to 25 years for more serious drug-related offences.

 LGBT+ travellers